-She was influenced by the integrity and commitment of many of Pakistan’s founding fathers, and realised how important it was to give opportunities to the brightest men and women of Pakistan who might play a leading role in the future.
-Some of these high achievers rightly aspire to attend the very best universities, and Lady Noon was convinced that these included Oxford and Cambridge.
-The trustees of the Noon Foundation – drawn from government, academe, public life and media , distinguished in their various ways, all have personal links with Pakistan.
-They aim to deliver the Founder’s ision with the funds that she so generously left for this purpose.
+Influenced by the integrity and commitment of many of Pakistan’s founding fathers, she quickly realised how important it was to give opportunities to the brightest men and women of Pakistan who might play a leading role in the future.
+Some of these high achievers rightly aspire to attend the very best universities, such as Oxford and Cambridge.
+The trustees of the Noon Foundation –drawn from government, academe, public life and media, distinguished in their various ways and all connected with and fond of Pakistan (see biographies) – aim to deliver this vision, utilizing the funds that she so generously left for this purpose.

-Competition to get into Oxford and Cambridge is fierce.
-Pakistanis applying for Noon funding need first to approach the universities directly and secure admission, by dint of scholarship and a very good command of English.
-If they request Noon funding, their papers will be forwarded by the universities to the Noon Trustees.
-We meet in the early summer to go carefully through the material provided.
-The criteria followed are those set out on the preceding page.
-We look for those who can show evidence of their commitment to return to Pakistan, and to contribute to life in their home country, which needs the participation and skills of outstanding young people.
+Competition to get into Oxford and Cambridge is of course fierce.
+Pakistanis applying for Noon funding must first approach the universities directly and secure admission.
+If they request Noon funding, their papers will be forwarded by the universities to us at the VNEF.
+We meet each year in the early summer to assess canditates the criteria set out on the preceding page, including, significantly, a commitment to return to Pakistan and contribute to life in their home country.

 – Dr. Paul Flather, Chairman